-If you use either the Dropbox or Google Drive cloud service, you can sync selections of your photos between ON1 Resize 2017 and an iPhone or iPad with our iOS companion app, Photo Via.
+If you use either the Dropbox or Google Drive cloud service, you can sync selections of your photos between ON1 Resize 2018 and an iPhone or iPad with our iOS companion app, ON1 Photo for Mobile.
 You can organize a portfolio of your images for viewing on your iPhone or iPad, and can rate your images and have the ratings reapplied to the library on your computer.
+ON1 Photo also lets you automatically save photos from your iPhone or iPad camera roll directly to your computer.